Analytics for Non-analytics Professionals

 Designed for corporates

 Companies regulated by MAS (either licensed or exempted from licensing) and FinTech companies registered with Singapore FinTech Association can send individual employees or teams for this course.
-A 90% subsidy and a Training Allowance Grant of SGD 10 per participant, per hour are available.
+Up to 90% subsidy and a Training Allowance Grant of SGD 10 per participant, per hour are available.

 Join our virtual classroom